-This page contains the some tips and suggestions for running the R86.
+This page contains some tips and suggestions for running the R86.
 Each runner should be prepared for the event well in advance of the big day.
 The Facebook page is a great place to pick up tips and advice.

 If you are traveling to the event by train check that the trains are running to schedule as bank holiday weekends are often used for engineering work.